ajpelu/dp_dispersantes/text/datapaperv1.md

 ## Taxonomic coverage

 This dataset includes a total of 28437 records of the order Passeriformes.
 There are 16 families represented in this dataset (Figure 2).
+Nearly one third of the specimens belong to the family Fringillidae.
 A total of 44 genus are represented in this collection, with *Emberiza*, *Cyanistes*, *Turdus, *Fringilla* and *Parus* being the genus with highest number of records (Figure 3).

 ![Figure 2](/figures/plot_families_passeri.jpg)